aditya23043/OCR/README.md

 ## How to Use
 - Firstly open the pdf in firefox
+    - It needs to be opened in firefox since my program utilizes the feature of firefox which lets the user scroll through documents using J and K (vim navigation)
 - Run the program\
 `python3 main.py <file where text should be saved>`
 - Point your cursor to the top left of the first page